znuny/Znuny-Sublime/README.md

 * Automatic 'Frontend::Template::GenerateBlockHooks' config XML generation from .tt template file.
 * Automatic creation of the ObjectDependencies array.
 * Add folder from workspace to project.
-* OTRS code snippts for fast, consistent and error free coding.
+* OTRS code snippets for fast, consistent and error free coding.

 ### Installation